sandysanthosh/EMAIL-Template/README.md

-## YOUR OUT OF OFFIE AUTO RESPONSE:
+## YOUR OUT OF OFFICE AUTO RESPONSE:

         Hello,